ryancramerdesign/ProcessWire/README.md

 ### Troubleshooting an Upgrade

-If you get an error message when loading your site after an upgrade, hit "reload" in your browser once before doing anything else.
-If the error is now gone, the error was normal and your upgrade was successful.
+If you get an error message when loading your site after an upgrade, hit "reload" in your browser until the error messages disappear.
+It may take up to 5 reloads for ProcessWire to apply all updates.

-If your site is not working after performing an upgrade, clear your modules cache.
-You can do this by removing all of these files:
-/site/assets/cache/Modules.*

-If using Form Builder, make sure you have version 0.2.2 or newer, as older versions did not support ProcessWire 2.4+.
+If using Form Builder, make sure you have version 0.2.3 or newer, as older versions did not support ProcessWire 2.4+.
 For ProcessWire 2.6 we recommend using FormBuilder 0.2.4 or newer.